 If you don't trust your own judgement, don't worry.
 You can always turn to a professional jeweler for an accurate engagement ring measurement (some things are just better left to the pros).
 Borochov says to be wary of at-home measuring methods, anyway, as they aren't always completely accurate.
 Most jewelers use sizing rings, a large keychain with a set of rings in each size that you can try on in-house to quickly determine the most reliable fit.
 The type of sizing rings vary by jeweler, though.
 Some jewelers will have a standard set, which tend to be thicker than the average women's band size, and some jewelry shops will use sizing rings that more closely reflect their in-house designs and band widths.
 You can also buy your own inexpensive plastic ring sizer from Amazon for the same effect.
 Try to shop for rings from the same jeweler that sized you, or look to see if they have engagement ring styles similar to what you envisioned.
 This will help ensure that the size effectively translates onto your desired band.
 Keep the width of the sizing rings in mind, as well, since that could influence your band measurement.

 Even though more people now seem to involve their partners in the engagement ring selection, some still want to maintain the element of surprise before a proposal.
 But, if you don't know your significant other's ring size, don't fret.
 "It's great to have someone on the inside," says Lanore.
-"Talk to her mom or friends if they know about the proposal."
-If you don't have any resources, she recommends bringing a photo of your girlfriend where her hands are clearly visible to your jeweler.
-This visual of her hands can actually help them gauge a ring size range.
+"Talk to their mom or friends if they know about the proposal."
+If you don't have any resources, she recommends bringing a photo of your significant other where their hands are clearly visible to your jeweler.
+This visual of his or her hands can actually help them gauge a ring size range.

-You can also try to base the measure off one of her current rings, but this isn't always the most foolproof method.
-"Some customers think taking one of their girlfriend's other rings will suffice, or even trace her ring on a piece of paper," Borochov says.
-"But, most women don't wear rings on their left ring finger until they get engaged, so the sizing will be off.
+You can also try to base the measure off one of their current rings, but this isn't always the most foolproof method.
+"Some customers think taking one of their girlfriend's [or boyfriend's] other rings will suffice, or even trace [his or] her ring on a piece of paper," Borochov says.
+"But, most people don't wear rings on their left ring finger until they get engaged, so the sizing will be off.
 Every finger is a little bit different."
-If you're completely clueless about your girlfriend's ring size, he advises turning to coworkers with similar frames and statures for a more accurate estimate.
+If you're completely clueless about your partner's ring size, he advises turning to coworkers with similar frames and statures for a more accurate estimate.

 Getting Your Ring Resized